BlueStar Surface Burner Ignition Failure (No Flame)

 Safety first: Turn off the burner knob.
 If you smell strong gas, shut off the gas supply, ventilate the area, and do not use open flames or electrical switches.

 • Clean burner: Remove the burner cap and head.
-Soak in warm soapy water and use a soft brush or wooden toothpick to clear each port.
+Soak them in warm soapy water and use a soft brush or wooden toothpick to clear each port.
 Do not enlarge the holes.

 • Dry and reassemble: Thoroughly dry all parts.
-Reinstall the burner head and cap, ensuring they sit flat and centered over the orifice.
+Reinstall the burner head and cap, ensuring they sit flat and are centered over the orifice.

 Advertisements